What Is The Principal Of Specificity?

 What motions are performed by each joint?

 Things like workload, rest, and intensity are driven by the energy system(s) that you want to train.
 Energy system training is critical to improving athletic performance.
 Often performance is limited by your energy stores and your ability to replenish them, both of which are trainable.
 You can design conditioning programs to enhance the energy system(s) that are used in an athletic event.
-To do this, consider the following:

 How long does the event last?